Skip to Content

 Declared Major

-If you change your major selection at any point prior to arrival or within the first few weeks of classes, you need to inform Ms. Bottari as soon as possible to ensure the accuracy of your academic records.
+If you change your major selection at any point prior to arrival or within the first few weeks of classes, you need to inform Leslie Smith Bottari and Kurt-Michael Songcog as soon as possible to ensure the accuracy of your academic records.

 As a transfer student, you may only declare one major upon enrollment to MIT.
 If you are interested in double majoring, you may declare it after completing one semester at MIT.
 Although it is possible for transfer students to double major, it can be challenging to complete dual degrees within 3 years.
 If you need an additional semester(s) to complete a second major, you are not guaranteed financing and would need to visit your financial aid counselor for guidance.